Table of Contents

 Chinh beat relay teammate Ha Thi Thu clocked 7.61 secs, with newcomers Bui Thi Nguyen and Nguyen Van also impressive in the Junior Division.

 She did not have to run the heat and went straight to the final as her coach Huong Nguyen.
 Chinh will run the 100 and 200m at this event in the next few days.

 Day 2 Report

-Earlier I had predicted based on her 7.40 run Yesterday Chinh would run 11.50-11.60.
-I knew this as I ran almost identical 60 and 100m times to her when I was 15 years old.
+Earlier I had predicted based on her 7.40 run Yesterday; Le Tu Chinh would run 11.50-11.60.
+I knew this as I ran almost identical 60 and 100m times to her when I was 15.

 Considering the Olympic Standard for 100m is 11.15, and the 200m is 22.80.
-The 200m seems more likely.
+So the 200m seems more likely.
 Providing she gets into a good race leading up to it.
 Chinh will run the 200m next in this meet.